Employee Sexual Harassment, Sexual Misconduct, and Sexual Assault Policy

 The College considers it unwise for faculty, staff, or contractors to engage in sexual relationships with students, or for department heads or supervisors to engage in sexual relationships with employees under their supervision and potentially subject to their judgment concerning personnel actions, and therefore strongly advises against engaging in such behavior.
 While both parties may consider the relationship a matter of mutual consent, the imbalance of power and authority and the potential for manipulation and misunderstanding inherent in such relationships can undermine the freedom and equity of the academic and work setting.
 All members of the Sarah Lawrence community should be aware that initial consent to a sexual relationship does not preclude the potential for charges of sexual harassment, sexual misconduct, or sexual assault should consent be withdrawn by either party.

 All students and employees are expected to cooperate fully with any sexual offense investigation.
-The College does not tolerate retaliation or discrimination against any person and/or their family and friends who brings forward a complaint, who cooperates in the investigation of a complaint, or who participates in the discipline process for an alleged violation of this policy.
-Anyone who believes they have been retaliated against as a result of their involvement with an investigation and/or discipline process for an alleged violation of the Sexual Harassment, Sexual Misconduct, and Sexual Assault Policy should immediately report the alleged retaliation to the director of human resources.
+The College does not tolerate retaliation or discrimination against any person, and/or their family and friends, who brings forward a report, who cooperates in the investigation of a report, or who participates in the discipline process for an alleged violation of this policy.
+Anyone who believes they have been retaliated against as a result of their involvement with an investigation and/or discipline process for an alleged violation of the Sexual Harassment, Sexual Misconduct, and Sexual Assault Policy should report the alleged retaliation to the director of public safety and security immediately.
 An independent investigation will be conducted and appropriate disciplinary action will be taken, up to and including suspension or expulsion from the College, in the case of a student, and up to and including termination of employment, in the case of an employee.

 In times of distress it can be confusing to figure out whom you can contact to obtain information about your options and resources both on and off campus.
 Depending on whom you choose to speak with, there are limits on the confidentiality of the information shared.
-Before making a decision, you may want to consider the following.
+Before making a decision about who to talk with, you may want to consider the following.

-Non-Confidential Communications: The College is required by law to investigate and respond to incidents of sexual harassment, sexual misconduct, and sexual assault.
-Non-confidential communications consist of those communications that will be disseminated to others on a need-to-know basis to ensure that necessary steps are taken to protect the community as a whole and appropriate disciplinary measures are considered and taken.
+Non-Confidential Communications: The College is required by law to investigate and respond to reports of sexual harassment, sexual misconduct, and sexual assault.
+The law also makes many college employees, other than those referenced in the Confidential Communications passage above, Mandated Reporters with respect to claims of sexual harassment, sexual misconduct or sexual assault, even if those employees have been requested by the person confiding in them to keep the discussion confidential.
+Non-confidential communications consist of those communications that will be disseminated to others on a need-to-know basis in order to ensure that necessary steps are taken to protect the community as a whole and appropriate disciplinary measures are considered and taken.